landrygeiger/pfi-calculator/README.md

 ## How to Use

 First, clone the repo and create a `.env` file in the root directory.
 We will use this file later.
-The FPI calculator is a collection of Python scripts.
+The PFI calculator is a collection of Python scripts.
 If you do not have Python installed, you can download the latest version from https://www.python.org/.

 ### Obtaining an Access Token